anasdove2020/songcry/Fans - Feature.md

 ---

-### Task: Handle Age Restriction Validation
+### Task: Update User Date of Birth API Endpoint

 **User Story:**
-As a platform administrator,
-I want to ensure users meet minimum age requirements
-so that the platform complies with legal age restrictions.

-**Acceptance Criteria:**
-- AC 1: Calculate age based on entered birth date
-- AC 2: Display error message for users under 13 years old
-- AC 3: Show specific error: "You must be at least 13 years old to create an account"
-- AC 4: Prevent form submission for underage users
-- AC 5: Age calculation accounts for leap years and current date
-- AC 6: Error message includes link to parental consent information

----

-### Task: Create Date Validation API Endpoint

-**User Story:**
 As a backend developer,
-I want to create an API endpoint for date validation and age verification
+I want to create an API endpoint to update user's date of birth
-so that the frontend can validate birth dates and ensure compliance with age restrictions.
+so that the user profile can be saved when they complete the date of birth step.

 **Acceptance Criteria:**
-- AC 1: Create POST endpoint `/api/auth/validate-birthdate` for date validation
+- AC 1: Create PUT endpoint `/api/user/date-of-birth` for updating user's birth date
-- AC 2: Endpoint validates date format and checks if date is valid
+- AC 2: Endpoint accepts JSON payload with date of birth in MM/DD/YYYY format
-- AC 3: Calculate and verify minimum age requirement (13 years)
+- AC 3: Validate user authentication token before processing request
+- AC 4: Update user's date of birth in database
-- AC 4: Return HTTP 200 status code for valid dates meeting age requirements
+- AC 5: Return HTTP 200 status code for successful updates
-- AC 5: Return HTTP 400 status code for invalid date formats
+- AC 6: Return HTTP 400 status code for invalid date format
-- AC 6: Return HTTP 403 status code for dates not meeting age requirements
+- AC 7: Return HTTP 401 status code for unauthorized requests
-- AC 7: Response includes JSON format with validation status and error messages
+- AC 8: Response includes JSON format with update status
-- AC 8: Implement proper error handling for date calculation edge cases
+- AC 9: Implement proper error handling for database update failures
-- AC 9: Log age verification attempts for compliance monitoring
+- AC 10: Log date of birth updates for audit purposes
-- AC 10: Rate limiting to prevent automated age verification attacks

 ---